ClickCease

 Is NHTSA Getting Ready to Formally Investigate Tesla's Autopilot?

-NHTSA has also asked Tesla to provide results of internal tests on a sub-component of the Model 3 sedan’s automatic emergency braking system and sales figures of vehicles sold with and without Autopilot since mid-2016, among other requests, according to the records.
-Experts say the subpoenas show that NHTSA has concerns about the performance of Autopilot.
-The subpoenas could also mean that the agency is gathering information that would be supportive of a formal investigation.
+According to the records, NHTSA has also asked Tesla to provide results of internal tests on a sub-component of the Model 3 sedan’s automatic emergency braking system and sales figures of vehicles sold with and without Autopilot since mid-2016, among other requests.

 Autopilot Not Designed for Our Roads

-NHTSA doesn’t have an active defect probe into Tesla and it might not open one.
-Tesla’s CEO Elon Musk has defended the Autopilot saying the system enhances safety and makes vehicles safer.
-NHTSA sent the subpoenas and other requests amid a series of high-profile Tesla crashes that date to early 2018, which drew scrutiny from federal agencies and safety advocates alike.
+NHTSA doesn’t have an active defect probe into Tesla, and it might not open one.
+Tesla’s CEO, Elon Musk,, has defended Autopilot, saying the system enhances safety and makes vehicles safer.
+NHTSA sent the subpoenas and other requests amid a series of high-profile Tesla crashes in early 2018, which drew scrutiny from federal agencies and safety advocates alike.

-According to records, two subpoenas were issued March 11, with one seeking information and data about a Tesla that crashed just 10 days prior in Delray Beach, Florida, where a Model 3 driver was killed when the car crashed into the side of a semi-truck while the Autopilot was engaged.
-Both NTSA and the National Transportation Safety Board (NTSB) have investigated a number of Tesla crashes in recent years.
+According to records, two subpoenas were issued on March 11, with one seeking information and data about a Tesla that crashed just 10 days prior in Delray Beach, Florida, where a Model 3 driver was killed when the car crashed into the side of a semi-truck while the Autopilot was engaged.
+Both the NTSA and the National Transportation Safety Board (NTSB) have investigated some Tesla crashes in recent years.

 Still Unsafe